adrianyau/Final-Capstone-Project/README.md

 Research and Development
 - 967 Staff
 - 133 Employee Attritions (13.75%)
-- Almost half of Lab Technicians quit within the first few years:
-  - More than half of the employees who quit are described as young and educated male employees aged 35 years and younger
+- More than half of the employees who quit are described as young and educated employees aged 35 years or younger
   - They have the least amount of work experience
   - They have the least amount of time in their job position
   - They are not promoted as they do not stay for long-term
   - They do not stay long reporting to their current manager

  * Why is there high turnover in the beginning?
 Are there misconceptions about the job?
 Additional data is needed to figure out whether attrition is involuntary or voluntary.